Charlene Simmons, Ph.D.

 Before getting her doctorate, Dr. Simmons served as a Senior Research Associate at the now-defunct Center for Media Education, a non-profit that studied children and new media.
 While at CME, Dr. Simmons worked on a number of projects related to children’s online privacy, children’s television, teens and the Web, and alcohol and tobacco marketing online.

-Dr. Simmons’s research interests include new technology, media ownership, media management, media law, and media history.
+Dr. Simmons’s research interests include media history, new technology, media ownership, and media law.